ThomasByr/Phoenyx/README.md

     * messed with generator type in Perlin Noise
     * Noise library now work in all said dimensions
     * adding callable was not a good idea and now it's gone
+    * OpenSimplex call now does not raise stupid value errors

 ## TODOs